 On 15th October 2017, SIRPA will be pushing the boundaries of our understanding of the cause and treatment of chronic pain, with some of the leading lights in this pioneering field coming over from the US to present their clinical and research findings.
 If you have an interest in chronic pain and the mysteries of medically unexplained symptoms, you don’t want to miss this exciting opportunity to learn to identify and treat the underlying causes of these persistent conditions, with the aim of enabling individuals to ‘recover’ and regain their lives.

 The foundation of our approach is the pioneering work of John E Sarno MD – described as ‘America’s Best Pain Doctor’ in Forbes magazine – who found that most chronic pain is a manifestation of unresolved or avoided emotional turmoil.
 For over four decades, this insight enabled tens of thousands of people to recover from debilitating chronic pain and other symptoms using a non-physical, mindbody approach.
+Sadly Dr Sarno died in June, just a day before his 94th birthday so this conference will be in memory of this remarkable man whose work continues to evolve and change lives through his own writing and through those of us who are following on with his work.

 Over the past 10 years, the pain science and evidence base has caught up to support the theory that chronic pain is a result of activated neural pathways involved in the primal ‘fight or flight’ response which form part of a protective response from the ‘threat’ of acknowledging ‘painful’ unresolved or avoided emotional turmoil/trauma.
 The treatment programme has also evolved as awareness has grown and includes; education about pain science and how the fight or flight response works, understanding and changing behaviour that might unintentionally keep it turned on and working through current, and sometimes past, challenges that trigger our danger signals.
 Once the signals are turned off, the pain will usually improve and often resolve completely.